 Beauty contests on screen can be fun, frivolous … and disturbing.
 Here are 5 films that take you behind the catwalk.

-The problem with beauty contests
+The fading glory of beauty contests

 At its peak, the Miss World beauty pageant was watched by millions in the UK.
 Not anymore.